erikhyrkas/snakes/README.md

 The code that's checked in is not ready to use yet, so if you want a more functional version of Why Snakes, you should go back to the v0.1 release, which worked reasonably well.

-## Previous Releases:
-### Why Snakes - v0.2 Base Model

-See release notes for v0.2.
-It wasn't super good, but it was more faithful to the Mamba 2 paper.
-I trained on an a100 with 80 gb of video memory.
-It has 99 million parameters.

-The v0.1 model was better.

-### Why Snakes - v0.1 Base Model

-The "Why Snakes" v0.1 base model is an example Large Language Model (LLM) that leverages State Space Model (SSM) concepts from the Mamba 2 paper for its attention mechanism.
-You can find it on the release page of the GitHub page.
-It has 120 million parameters.

 ## Design Philosophy and Goals:

 Mamba 2 integrates traditional transformer attention into SSM-based attention, but that approach does not align with my objectives.
 There are still valuable learnings from their paper and findings, though.